Links on Android Authority may earn us a commission. Learn more.

 The Showtime cable TV service also has a streaming division, allowing anyone without a cable or satellite connection to access its movies and TV shows online.
-There are tons of movies on Showtime to stream, with a variety of genres.
-However, what are the best Showtime movies to stream on your phone, tablet, or smart TV?
+There are lots of movies on Showtime to stream, covering a variety of genres.
+So what are the best Showtime movies to stream on your phone, tablet, or smart TV?

-We will help you out by offering our picks for the top 10 best Showtime movies you can stream right now.
+We can help you out with our picks for the top 10 best Showtime movies you can stream right now.
 If you want to access these movies on Showtime, you can sign up for a seven-day free trial at the link below.
 After the trial period ends, the service costs $10.99 a month.

 Best Showtime movies: